michaelcw02/Calendar-Exercise/README.md

 ####   -Couldn't add the rollover label on Holidays.
 ####   -The country code should be verified.

 ### b.
-Bugs you’ve identified but didn’t have time to fix.
+Bugs I've identified but didn’t have time to fix.
 ####   -When the number of days is high, it takes some time to render the calendars.
 ####   -The collapse effect could be better.